 Mucinex Fast-Max Cold & Sinus

-A total of 445 drugs (2086 brand and generic names) are known to interact with Mucinex Fast-Max Cold & Sinus.
+A total of 452 drugs are known to interact with Mucinex Fast-Max Cold & Sinus.

 - Mucinex Fast-Max Cold & Sinus is in the drug class upper respiratory combinations.